lessthanoptimal/ejml/README.md

 ## Building

-Gradle is the official build environment for EJML.
-Before the project can build you must run autogenerate to create the 32-bit code.
+Unless you need a bleeding edge new feature or are contributing to EJML you probably don't need to build it yourself since pre-build jars are readily available on Maven Central.
+Gradle is the official tool environment for EJML.
+Java 11 or higher is required to build EJML, but it will generate Java 8 (a.k.a.
+Java 1.8) byte code.
+This is because it uses a few recent language features.

+To build EJML from the command line use the following commands.
+These will generate all the source code and install it in your local Maven repository.
 ```bash
 cd ejml
 ./gradlew autogenerate
 ./gradlew install
 ```

-After invoking those commands EJML will build and be in your local maven repo and can be included by other applications.
-Below is a list of custom Gradle commands that might be of use to you.
+Here are a few other useful Gradle commands:

 * createLibraryDirectory : To build all the modules as jars and save them in ejml/libraries
 * oneJar : To compile all the modules into a single jar at ejml/EJML.jar